-If you’re a regular in the free weights area, does any of this sound familiar to you?
+If you’re look to improve your nutrition, does any of this sound familiar to you?

 I’ve been there.
 And after a few years, I now understand protein powders to a level that just about qualifies me to write this guide for you (I think).